 9.3.1.6 CF-End frame format

-If transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP that is a STA 6G, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/ Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
-If transmitted by a non-DMGVHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to a VHT AP, an HE AP, or an EHT AP, the BSSID (TA) field is the address of the STA contained in the AP, except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted in a non-HT or non- HT duplicate format by a VHT STA to a VHT AP, or an HE STA to an HE AP in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
-If transmitted by a DMG STA, the TA field is the MAC address of the STA transmitting the frame.
+If transmitted by a VHT STA, an HE STA, or an EHT STA to a VHT AP, an HE AP, or an EHT AP, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/ Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the PPDU carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
+The TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is not set to CBW320 (see 17.2.2.7 (TXVECTOR CH_BANDWIDTH_IN_NON_HT)) when a CF-End frame is transmitted in a non-HT or non-HT duplicate format from a VHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to another VHT STA, HE STA, or an EHT STA.
+If transmitted by a DMG STA, the TA field is the MAC address of the STA transmitting the frame. (#17415)

 TGbe editor: Please make the following changes in subclause 9.3.1.7 (BlockAckReq frame format):